American Express Gold vs. Delta SkyMiles Gold: Which is Better in 2025?

 To start, every American Express Membership Rewards point you earn can be converted to Delta SkyMiles at just under a 1:1 ratio (points transfer 1:1 but there is a fee of $0.0006 per point with a maximum of $99).
 The AmEx Gold also gives 3x points for all flights booked on the card, regardless of whether you book with Delta or through the AmEx portal.

-This makes it extremely easy to both earn points and easily redeem those points either through the AmEx portal or directly as Delta SkyMiles.
-One of the best parts of the American Express Gold is that you can earn and redeem points with a wide variety of airlines, not just Delta flights.
-If you’re a Delta status-holder/frequent flier, this isn’t as important for you, but if you want the flexibility of using points for other airlines as well, the AmEx Gold is the superior option.
+This makes it extremely easy to both earn and redeem points on Delta flights.
+The American Express Gold lets you earn and redeem points with a wide variety of airlines—not just Delta flights—enabling a much broader use of your credit card points.
+If you’re a Delta status-holder/frequent flier, this isn’t as important; however, if you want the flexibility of using points for other airlines as well, the AmEx Gold is the superior option.

 Delta SkyMiles Gold Card

 The Delta SkyMiles Gold Card is a great starting card for anyone who is interested in an airline-specific card but doesn’t want to pay a massive annual fee.
-While this card offers fewer benefits compared to the more expensive SkyMiles Platinum or Infinite cards, it’s easier to get accepted for and puts less pressure on you to only fly Delta.
+While this card offers fewer benefits compared to the more expensive SkyMiles Platinum or Club cards, it’s easier to get approved for and puts less pressure on you to only fly Delta.

 Let’s discuss some basics of the Delta Gold: